Wilfrid M. de Freitas - Bookseller

 SquareRowingSquare

 Atchison, George T. and Brown, Geoffrey C. The History of the Christ's College Boat Club.
 Cambridge: W.P.
 Spalding, 1922.
 [First edition].
 "With a Preface by the President of Queens' College"; illustrated with a dozen photographic plates, and a group of racing charts.
 Original royal blue cloth, brightly gilt lettered on front and spine, the latter now a touch darkened; small bleaching to cloth at top front corner, spine ends a bit creased.
-Neat ink ownership inscription on fep; minor foxing, mostly to fore-edge Overall, a near fine copy.
+Neat ink ownership inscription on front endpaper; minor foxing, mostly to fore-edge Overall, a near fine copy.

 $95